-- P9 All original/early corrugated iron and corrugated steel roofs are to be retained. - P10 Where original/early corrugated iron roofs are damaged or deteriorated, seek advice from a heritage specialist or contact Council's heritage Advisor.

-- P11 Where corrugated steel roofing requires replacement or repairs, replace with galvanised corrugated steel to match the existing profile (i.e. corrugation).
-Early corrugated roof sheeting was manufactured in short lengths, creating a pattern of end laps, so when replacing these shorter roofing sheets, the shorter lengths should be replicated. - P12 Do not replace corrugated iron or corrugated steel roofs, or any associated roof elements such as ridge capping, gutters or downpipes with Colorbond colours or Zincalume.
+- All original/early corrugated iron and corrugated steel roofs are to be retained. - Where original/early corrugated iron roofs are damaged or deteriorated, seek advice from a heritage specialist or contact Council's Heritage Advisor. - Where corrugated steel roofing requires replacement or repairs, replace with galvanised corrugated steel to match the existing profile (i.e. corrugation).
+Early corrugated roof sheeting was manufactured in short lengths, creating a pattern of end laps, so when replacing these shorter roofing sheets, the shorter lengths should be replicated. - Do not replace corrugated iron or corrugated steel roofs, or any associated roof elements such as ridge capping, gutters or downpipes with Colorbond colours or Zincalume.
 Zincalume is an incompatible metal with earlier roofing materials such as corrugated iron and lead, and will result in corrosion.
-Galvanised steel sheets should be used. - P13 Where possible, undertake repairs to corrugated metal roofs by replacing individual roof sheets with matching sheets rather than re-roofing.
+Galvanised steel sheets should be used. - Where possible, undertake repairs to corrugated metal roofs by replacing individual roof sheets with matching sheets rather than complete re-roofing of the building.